ImreOlajos/SID-Article/SID-Article.md

 Luckily, the shape of some combined waveforms can also be altered by the duty- cycle setting, giving even more timbres to choose from.
-The upper byte has only the lower nybble (lower 4 bits) wired in so there are 4096 possibilities of pulsewidth to choose from, between 0 and 100% duty-cycle from the thinnest to the fattest sound.
+The upper byte has only the lower nibble (lower 4 bits) wired in so there are 4096 possibilities of pulsewidth to choose from, between 0 and 100% duty-cycle from the thinnest to the fattest sound.
 One of the strengths of the SID is that it essentially operates at 1MHz 'sampling' frequency and the thinnest sounds are clear.
 This is